-Board of Directors, Bondholders and Customers of the Expressway Authority
+Members, Bondholders and Customers of the Expressway Authority

-On behalf of the Miami-Dade Expressway Authority (the "Authority"), we are pleased to present the Comprehensive Annual Financial Report ("CAFR") for the Fiscal Year Ended June 30, 2019.
+On behalf of the Miami-Dade Expressway Authority (the "Authority"), we are pleased to present the Comprehensive Annual Financial Report ("CAFR") for the Fiscal Year Ended June 30, 2020.
 This report was prepared in accordance with generally accepted accounting principles ("GAAP") as promulgated by the Governmental Accounting Standards Board ("GASB") and other accounting and rule making bodies.